a-sit-plus/signum/docs/docs/supreme.md

 The `encryptorFor` and `decrypt` functions of less complex algorithms only support the parameters that actually get passed to the encryption process.
-E.g., it is impossible to specify a dedicated MAC key, or dedicated MAC function for AES-GCM, and non-authenticated AES-CBC doest not even support passing additional authenticated data, since it is not an authenticated encryption algorithm.
+E.g., it is impossible to specify a dedicated MAC key, or dedicated MAC function for AES-GCM, and non-authenticated AES-CBC does not even support passing additional authenticated data, since it is not an authenticated encryption algorithm.
 The same constraints apply to the resulting ciphertexts, making it much harder to accidentally confuse an authenticated encryption algorithm with a non-authenticated one.